troxel/webpanel/README.md

 common name.
 With in place and the CA installed in the trusted store you should have warning-free ssl access.
 The new cert is a v3 x509 cert.

+# Authentication

+User Names and Passwords are stored in an Apache style htpasswd file.
+Presently there is not web forms to CRUD user/passwords.
+A TBD.
+The htpasswd file can be managed via the htpasswd file on the command line.
+Default credentials is user/pass = root/root

+Authentication uses a session cookie and obviously only makes sense in a ssl environment.

+Any callback that you want to add and want to protect it with a login just add at beginning of the callback:

+self.auth.authorize()

+# Misc config file

+## NGINX

+An example nginx config file is given in the setup directory. nginx provides for ssl (as cherrypy ssl implimentation is broken) and allows you to integrate other apps.

+## unit-files

+Example unit-files are in the setup directory

 # Dependencies

 Python3